 “She was popular, funny, and sporty,” her mom, Kim Varney, said.
 “Not only did she maintain her 4.0 GPA since her diagnosis, Sophie made the JV softball team and started every single game.”

-Sophie has played competitive softball for much of her life – and her club softball coach is the reason doctors were able to diagnose her with DIPG.
+Sophie played competitive softball for much of her life – and her club softball coach was the reason doctors were able to diagnose her with DIPG.
 A slight movement of her head to the left to see the ball when she was swinging – that’s all it took.
 Her coach advised her parents to have it checked out “just in case.”
 Shortly after, doctors found the tumor.

 After her diagnosis, the softball community rallied around Sophie.
 Her travel coach organized a fundraiser shortly after she was diagnosed.
 Three thousand people attended and raised money for Sophie’s treatment.
-Her current travel softball team, Elite out of Grand Rapids, continues to host fundraisers to support her, dedicating a page on their website as “Sophie Varney’s Fundraiser.”
+Her travel softball team, Elite out of Grand Rapids, continued to host fundraisers to support her, dedicating a page on their website as “Sophie Varney’s Fundraiser.”

 “The Carr family made the ultimate sacrifice.
 Without them, none of this research would have even started with DIPG.
 Sophie would have had to leave school to go somewhere else to do an experimental trial,” Kim says.
-“Instead, Sophie gets to stay in the comforts of her home, surrounded by her family, with some of the best treatment in the country right in our backyard.”
+“Instead, Sophie was able to stay in the comforts of her home, surrounded by her family, with some of the best treatment in the country right in our backyard.”